bbauska/W3Cx-5of5/README.md

 -   [An article from the Mozilla Developer&apos;s web site ](https://hacks.mozilla.org/2010/01/classlist-in-firefox-3-6/)

-Until now, to manipulate CSS classes of an HTML element was a bit complex, both for verifying the presence of a class name in an element, and for adding or removing classes associated with a given element.
+<p>Until now, to manipulate CSS classes of an HTML element was a bit
+complex, both for verifying the presence of a class name in an element, and for adding or removing classes associated with a given element.</p>

-The ClassList interface simplifies it all by acting as a container object and by providing a set of methods to manipulate its content.
+<p>The ClassList interface simplifies it all by acting as a container
+object and by providing a set of methods to manipulate its content.</p>

-The classList property applies to an HTML element, and returns a collection of class names:
+<p>The classList property applies to an HTML element, and returns a
+collection of class names:</p>

 <pre>
 1.  var elem= document.querySelector(&quot;#id1&quot;);